-The data used by the plaintiffs' experts does not include either the father's IQ, and uses the mother's educational level as a proxy for the Home environment, which is dubious at best.
+The data used by the plaintiffs' experts do not include the father's IQ, and uses the mother's educational level as a proxy for the Home environment, which is dubious at best.
 By omitting the father's IQ, the plaintiffs' experts have performed an analysis in which the effect of lead on IQ will be estimated with omitted variable bias.
-Since the correlation between father's IQ and lead is negative, and since the correlation between father's IQ and the child's IQ is positive, then omitting father's IQ will most likely result in a negative bias.
-That is, the estimate of the effect of lead on IQ in a model that omits father's IQ will be more negative than it should.
-The same is true for the quality of the home environment (Home).
-In the plaintiffs' expert analysis, it might well be that the bias from omitting the father's IQ and Home is big enough to account for the entire estimated negative effect.
+Since the correlation between father's IQ and lead is negative, and since the correlation between father's IQ is positive, omitting father's IQ will most likely result in a negative bias.
+That is, the estimate of the effect of lead on IQ in a model that